Longing For

-Longing For (仰望 (Yang Wang)) is the sixth studio album by Taiwanese recording artist Rainie Yang.
+Longing For (仰望 (yǎng wàng)) is the sixth studio album by Taiwanese recording artist Rainie Yang.
 It was released on July 29, 2011, by Sony Music Taiwan with two covers: a Blue Sky Edition and Starry Night Edition.

 Singles

 The lead single "We Are All Silly" premiered on radio stations in Taiwan and Asia on July 14, 2011.
 It was used as an insert song for the Taiwanese drama Love You starring Yang and Joseph Chang, who also featured in the music video of this song.